sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 ---

-### Use 20% of time to learn, automate and improve existing processes
+## Use 20% of time to

-- **Learn**
+## Learn

+## Automate

+## Improve

+--

+### Learn

 - Read, take courses, attend events and conferences
 - Stay up to date on trends and technologies
-  - Share knowledge with colleagues (IITB showcase, Dev CoP, ..)
+- Share knowledge with colleagues
-- **Automate and improve**
+  - IITB showcase, Dev CoP, ..

+--

+### Automate and improve existing processes

 - Review existing processes and governance structure
-  - Automate manual processes where possible
+- Automate where possible
 - Show progress on automation and continuous improvements

 --

+### Tangible: Learn, Automate and Improve

-Make it a requirement in performance agreements of directors, managers and team leads
+- Make it a requirement in performance agreements of directors, managers and team leads

-Make Sharepoint sites open to all ESDC by default

-Invest in training on agile for managers and team leads
+- Invest in training on agile for managers and team leads
+- Invest in agile/DevOps Dojos for IT teams

 ---